 - 10. Reluctance to enforce.
 Because there is no way to check the validity of the WSDL submitted on motor vehicle registration forms, and because of the exemption allowances, Auditors and Subagents are often reluctant to enforce the requirement. - 11.
+Fines for a new resident failing to register a vehicle within 30 days are a mandatory \$1,122.
+It appears that law enforcement personnel may give warnings rather than write tickets for this infraction.
+In many cases, the mandatory fines which courts must impose result in courts dismissing charges of failing to properly license a vehicle within 30 days. - 12.
 Other licensing issues.
 In addition to requirements for licensing vehicles in Washington, proper addresses for vehicle registration also concern licensing agents.
-County Auditors and Subagents have also expressed concerns about their ability to verify addresses when licensing vehicles.
-This is especially an issue in counties with special taxing districts in portions of the county such as a Transportation Benefit Districts and public transportation districts.
-It appears that people sometimes submit false address to avoid paying taxes imposed by the special taxing districts.
+County Auditors and Subagents have also expressed concerns about their ability to verify addresses when licensing vehicles, which is especially an issue in counties with special taxing districts in portions of the county such as a Transportation Benefit Districts and public transportation districts.
+Some persons submit false address to avoid paying taxes imposed by the special taxing districts.